 All those together, plus a little lemon juice, and I believe you may well win the dynamic battle for time itself!
 Try a few of these and see.

 3/4 ounces Bluewater Organic Elderflower Cardamom liqueur

 1/4 ounce freshly squeezed lemon juice

 2 dashes Scrappy’s Black Lemon bitters

-1. Fill a cocktail shaker or mixing glass hallway full with cracked ice.
-Add the gin, pineau, and bitters.
-Stir well.
+1. Fill a cocktail shaker or mixing glass halfway full with ice cubes.
+Add everything.
+Shake.

 2. Strain through a fine strainer into a cocktail glass.
 Drink.
 Think about time!